zianpan/anlp-spring2025-hw2/README.md

 + **Submit data** (15 points): submit testing/training data of your creation.
 + **Submit code** (15 points): submit your code for preprocessing and model development in the form of a GitHub repo.
 We may not necessarily run your code, but we will look at it.
 So please ensure that it contains up-to-date code with a README file outlining the steps to run it.
 Your repo
 + **Results** (30 points): points based on your system's performance on our private test set.
-10 points for non-trivial performance,[^5] plus up to 20 points based on level of performance relative to other submissions from the class.
+20 points based on your performance using our metrics,[^5] plus up to 10 points based on level of performance relative to other submissions from the class.
 + **Report**: below points are awarded based on your report.
     + **Data creation** (10 points): clearly describe how you created your data.
 Please include the following details,
         - How did you compile your knowledge resource, and how did you decide which documents to include?